marvinrusinek/codelab-angular-10-quiz-app/README.md

 - checking and then unchecking of mat-checkbox in IntroductionComponent sets checkedShuffle back to false but loads a shuffled quiz instead
 - saveHighScores function -- doesn't seem to throw error if quiz is taken more than MAX_LENGTH times, weird
 - add previous user answers text for single-answer questions in QuizQuestionComponent template
+  - make sure that the previous answers only get applied to the completed quiz, not any other quizzes
 - convert app with Ionic and Apache Cordova for usability on mobile devices - priority when everything else has been finished
 - add state management with NgRx